asquare14/Git-Cheat-Sheet/main.md

 `$ git log --oneline`
  - Shows history of past commits in summary which contains only commit id and commit message.

+ `$ git blame <file>`
+ - Shows the last person who have changed the line in a document upto the last commit.

 `$ git status`
  - Shows the last modified files